ClarkeSwiedler/blogfolio/content/posts/learn-from-zero-03.md

 We can give variables almost any name we want and then refer to them later on in the code.

-A simple example of a variable looks like this:
+A simple example of a variable declaration looks like this:

 ```dart
 void main() {